Working with Timestamps and Dates in PostgreSQL

 In PostgreSQL, timestamps and dates are managed using the following data types:

-• timestamp without time zone: Stores date and time without timezone information.
-It represents a point in time, but does not account for timezone differences.
+- timestamp without time zone: Stores date and time without timezone information.
+It's essentially a naive datetime value and does not include timezone context.

-• time without time zone: Stores only the time part (hours, minutes, seconds) without date and timezone.
+- time without time zone: Stores only the time part (hours, minutes, seconds) without date or timezone.

-• time with time zone: Stores time with timezone information.
+- time with time zone: Stores time with timezone information.
+Rarely used in practice.

 Setting Timezone Defaults